 > The circle below the character represents the root transform

 The Animation Clip Editor settings (Root Transform Rotation, Root Transform Position (Y) and Root Transform Position (XZ)) let you control the Root Transform projection from the Body Transform.
-Depending on these settings some parts of the Body Transform may be transferred Root Transform.
+Depending on these settings some parts of the Body Transform may be transferred to Root Transform.
 For example you can decide if you want the motion Y position to be part of the Root Motion (trajectory) or part of the pose (body transform), which is known as Baked into Pose.

 Bake into Pose: The orientation will stay on the body transform (or Pose).
 The Root Orientation will be constant and delta Orientation will be identity.
-This means the the Game Object will not be rotated at all by that AnimationClip.
+This means that the Game Object will not be rotated at all by that AnimationClip.

 Only AnimationClips that have similar start and stop Root Orientation should use this option.
 You will have a Green Light in the UI telling you that an AnimationClip is a good candidate.
 A suitable candidate would be a straight walk or a run.

-Based Upon: This let you set the orientation of the clip.
+Based Upon: This lets you set the orientation of the clip.
 Using , the clip will be oriented to follow the forward vector of body.
 This default setting works well for most Motion Capture (Mocap) data like walks, runs, and jumps, but it will fail with motion like strafing where the motion is perpendicular to the body’s forward vector.
 In those cases you can manually adjust the orientation using the setting.
 Finally you have that will automatically add the authored offset found in the imported clip.
 It is usually used with Keyframed data to respect orientation that was set by the artist.

 Offset: used to enter the offset when that option is chosen for Based Upon.